Danny and Michael Philippou: Talk to Me

-The twins' feature-length directorial debut is a horror film entitled Talk to Me, produced by Australian production company Causeway Films and set in the filmmakers' hometown of Adelaide.
-The cast includes Sophie Wilde, Zoe Terakes, and Miranda Otto, with the storyline about a young woman who summons dead spirits with a ceramic hand.
-Talk to Me sold to numerous international distributors at Cannes in 2022.
+Danny and Michael Philippou made their feature-length directorial debut with Talk to Me, a horror film starring Sophie Wilde, Zoe Terakes and Miranda Otto, set in the filmmakers' hometown of Adelaide and about a young woman who summons dead spirits with a mysterious severed and embalmed hand.
+Produced by the Australian production company Causeway Films, Talk to Me sold to numerous international distributors at Cannes in 2022.
 It had a preview screening at the Adelaide Film Festival on 30 October 2022, the closing night of the festival.
 The film had its world premiere at the 2023 Sundance Film Festival on 22 January 2023, and its European premiere at the 73rd Berlin International Film Festival on 21 February 2023, and was released in cinemas internationally from 27 July 2023.

-On 3 August 2023, they revealed that a prequel had been shot utilising a screenlife perspective, and on 8 August 2023, a sequel was confirmed to be in development.
+On 3 August 2023, the Philippou brothers revealed that a prequel had been shot in a screenlife perspective, and on 8 August 2023, they confirmed a sequel, titled Talk 2 Me, was in development.

 Bring Her Back

-The brothers followed up Talk to Me with another original feature film titled Bring Her Back.
-It was also produced by Causeway Films, and distributed by A24.
-The film stars Sally Hawkins and Billy Barratt.

-The Philippous have said that they want to continue to make films in Australia, where they prefer the filmmaking culture.
-Bring Her Back began shooting in Australia in late June 2024.
+Following Talk to Me, the Philippou brothers directed another horror film titled Bring Her Back, which was also produced by Causeway Films.
+Starring Sally Hawkins and Billy Barratt, the film involves step-siblings who find themselves orphaned and placed in the middle of an occult ritual by their new foster mother.
+Bring Her Back began shooting in Australia in late June 2024 and was released in Australia on 29 May 2025 by Sony Pictures Releasing International.

-Rumoured projects
+Upcoming projects

-In April 2023, the brothers were tapped to direct a new Street Fighter film for Legendary Entertainment and Capcom.
-In June 2024, the duo were reported to have left the project, due to scheduling conflicts with Bring Her Back.
+In April 2023, the Philippous were hired to direct a Street Fighter film for Legendary Entertainment and Capcom.
+However, in June 2024, the duo left the project reportedly due to scheduling conflicts with Bring Her Back.

-During an interview on The Project, the Philippous said they have met with Marvel Studios for a "mystery project", while also further stating that Talk 2 Me is officially in the works.
+During an interview on The Project in June 2025, the Philippous revealed that they had met with Marvel Studios for a "mystery project", while also announcing that Talk 2 Me was officially in the works.

-Personal life

-The brothers were born in Adelaide and raised in the Pooraka suburb of the city.
-They are of Greek descent.
+Legal issues